mmathys/acfts/SETUP.md

 ## GitHub

-1. Make sure that you have write access to github.com/mmathys/acfts
+1. Make sure that you have write access to `github.com/mmathys/acfts`
 1. Make sure that your Git remote is over SSH, not HTTPS
 1. Make sure that your public key in `~/.ssh/.id_rsa.pub` is added to your GitHub account

 ## AWS

-1. Set up an AWS account
+1. Create an AWS account
 1. Install the AWS CLI and make sure the binary is in your `PATH`
 1. Configure the CLI for your account with `aws configure`
 1. Generate a key pair for the selected AWS region and store it on your machine (I used `us-west-1`)